someonesdad1/hobbyutil/project_list.md

 Landau's index from 2000.
 [shop/LittleVise.pdf](shop/LittleVise.pdf) | Describes a small vise made from 1 inch square bar stock.
 It slips into a pocket and is handy for small tasks around the shop and home.
-[shop/mass.zip](shop/mass.zip) | Python script to calculate the volume and mass of a project constructed from various primitive geometrical objects.
 [shop/nozzle.pdf](shop/nozzle.pdf) | Nice hose nozzle you can make if you have a lathe.
 [shop/oring.zip](shop/oring.zip) | Utility to find/show o-ring sizes on-hand.
 [shop/pipes.pdf](shop/pipes.pdf) | Derivation of a formula that can be used to make a template for cutting